hoat23/CleanCodeAndDesignPatterns/Decorators_Python.md

     return wrapped
 ```

-Now we appy the decorator to a regular function, thinking that it will work just fine:
+Now we apply the decorator to a regular function, thinking that it will work just fine:
 ```python
 @traced_function_wrong
 def process_with_delay(callback, delay=0):